kgregory2023/TryHackMEOSINTChallenges/SAKURA/README.md

-# 🌸 TryHackMe: Sakura Room — OSINT Challenge Walkthrough
+# 🌸 TryHackMe: Sakura Room — OSINT Challenge

 This challenge explores a range of IMINT/GEOINT (Image and Geospatial Intelligence) techniques used in OSINT investigations.
 Below is a step-by-step breakdown of how each image was analyzed and what clues were derived from them.